PaulMonnery/comics2pdf/README.md

 ### Installing

-install the required module in a virtualenv to run it in while keeping the script in a specific folder, or install the module for your user and run:
+Install the required modules in a virtualenv to run it in while keeping the script in a specific folder, or install the module for your user and run:
 ```
 chmod 755 comic2pdf.py
 sudo mv comic2pdf.py /usr/bin/c2p